On this page

 The Wheaton College Sexual and Gender-Based Misconduct Policy for Faculty (the “Policy”) has been developed in compliance with Title IX to provide a prompt and equitable investigation and adjudication process in cases that implicate the Policy, and to provide recourse for individuals whose rights have been violated regardless of that person’s sex, sexual orientation, gender identity or gender expression.

-Reports regarding Other Prohibited Forms of Sex Discrimination, as defined below, will generally be addressed under the College’s Unlawful Discrimination and Harassment Policy in the Faculty Handbook.
+Reports regarding Other Prohibited Forms of Sex Discrimination, as defined below, and/or that do not occur within the jurisdictional limits as defined in the Policy and by Title IX may generally be addressed under the College’s Unlawful Discrimination and Harassment Policy in the Faculty Handbook, a copy of which can be accessed here: https://wheatoncollege.edu/academics/office-of-the-provost/faculty-guidelines/.
 For more information or to report such discrimination, please contact the Office of the Provost.

 For purposes of the Policy, the following terms have the meanings indicated in this section.